 Since its main ingredient is considerably strong, somewhere between 38-48% ABV, the caipirinha is a tricky cocktail.

-That’s because the addition of sugar and lime juice on the rocks tricks you into believing this Brazilian drink isn’t going to get you tipsy.
+That’s because the addition of sugar and lime juice with ice tricks you into believing this Brazilian drink isn’t going to get you tipsy.
 Wrong.

 What does caipirinha taste like?

 Caipirinha is a refreshing drink that tastes like a sweet lime juice with a grassy aftertaste.
 Its simplicity makes it an excellent drink for a hot day on the beach or for a barbecue with friends.